App Profitability: Compromised by 8 UX Mistakes

 Desktop, tablet, and smartphone modes ensure this website is fully responsive.

-5. Designing for Yourself.
-If your UX Designers are saying things like “well, I would probably click here first,” when talking about how they would use your app or website, then something is very wrong.
+If your web app UX designers are saying things like “well, I would probably click here first,” when talking about how they would use your app or website, then something is very wrong.
 Designing for yourself is an easy mistake to make in an app design, and also the quickest way of churning out new designs.
 So, it’s understandable that many web app design teams think about themselves more like the end user.
 Sometimes, teams fall into “groupthink” without any experienced moderators or leaders at the discussion.
 So, it’s easy to justify UX features by saying that they work for everyone in the room.

 But who’s not in the room?
 Probably your actual audience.
 The ones who pay to keep your app in business.
 Your user base probably has different demographics, interests, frustrations, and more compared to the app design team.
 Ensure that, through initial user research, your UX design team gets a good sense of who they will be designing for before jumping into creation.